ltiao/decks/bore-secondmind-2021/index.md

 ![Relative Density Ratio](relative/densities_paper_1000x500.png "Relative Density Ratio") <!-- .element height="90%" width="90%" class="plain" -->

 Note:
-This is the example from the previous illustration, now also showing the *gamma* relative density ratio with *gamma* set to 0.25.
+- This is the example from the previous illustration, now also showing the *gamma* relative density ratio with *gamma* set to 0.25.
+- Notice that the ordinary ratio is more sharply peaked, while the relative ratio is broader and upper bounded (and we'll discuss what the upper bound is later in this talk)

 ----